TwinFan/XPMP2/README.md

     - definition should already be read from `xsb_aircraft.txt`
     - before loading the object, the .obj file needs to be rewritten
     - devise a reproducible name scheme, so that replacement .obj file is written just once and found again next time without generation
-- X-Plane 10 compatibility (?)
-    - The <a href="">instancing compatibility wrapper</a> is a start but is lacking
-    - support for non-writeable dataRefs (basically all in the case of XPLM2)
-    - proper wrapping of in XP10 unavailable functions XPLM*Instance* via XPLMFindSymbol

 Links to outside locations:
 --